appleseed0910/week5-6/README.md

 ```
 (if: $a is 5)[(set: $a to $a+2)]
 ```
-Becasue a marco should be using with a hook, so make sure putting the following marco inside a hook.
+Becasue a macro should be using with a hook, so make sure putting the following macro inside a hook.
-- Print marco
+- Print macro
 ```
 (pring: $variableName)
 ```
-- History marco
+- History macro
 ```
 (history:)
 ```
-this marco shows all the passage names that the player has ever been.
+this macro shows all the passage names that the player has ever been.

 In the book, the author used the array macro to render an inventory, it does make sense.
-- Some related marcos
+- Some related macros
 ```
 Common structure:
 (set: $bag to (array:))                      //create an empty array